Great Smoky Mountains A.T. (SOBO) traverse, April 2026

 Sleeping bag

-Timmermade Serpentes 20F hoodless, false-bottom sleeping bag, fetal position version.
+Timmermade Serpentes 20F false bottom sleeping bag, fetal position version.
 Warm, light, and highly compressible.
-I expect this to be comfortably warm at the median low temps and safe at the lower extremes.

 16.1